Jupyter Notebook Server Service

 The example script must run at least once before it can execute as a Trains Agent service, because the Task must be stored in Trains Server to enqueue for Trains Agent to fetch and execute.

-Trains Agent must be running in services mode and listening to the services queue.
+Trains Agent must be running in services mode and listening to the

 trains-agent daemon --services-mode --detached --queue services --create-queue --cpu-only